 It must first be established that the minor has been abandoned or deserted by the parents.
-If so, the local juvenile court or probation department should be contacted for assistance.
+If so, the local child protective services agency should be contacted for assistance.

 Family Code Section 6911, regarding consent by the superior court (discussed above), also applies under these circumstances.